sneha-afk/13s-docs-by-sneha/index.md

 ## Recommended resources
 1. The C Programming Language by Brian Kernighan and Dennis Ritchie
     * Nearly always required in a C class!
-    * **"reading in a CS class?1!!"** Fine, but I highly recommend reading chapter 8 about using C with UNIX.
+    * **"reading in a CS class?1!!"** Fine, but I highly recommend reading chapter 5 about pointers and chapter 8 about using C with UNIX.
-    * The 2nd edition is written for the ANSI standard which is most common, but the 1st edition is alright.
+    * The 2nd edition is written for the ANSI standard which is most commonly taught.
+While the 1st edition isn't substantially different, do try to get the 2nd.
 2. [Learn C](https://www.learn-c.org/), short and interactive
 3. [Jess's site][Jess's site], featuring many more guides and walkthroughs!